 Guidelines for the cooperation between the TSO and other gas system operators, the extent of the provision of information, frequency and other relevant conditions shall be provided for in the cooperation contracts concluded between the TSO and other gas systems operators under the specified terms and conditions.

-Guidelines for the cooperation between the TSO and Latvia’s transmission system operator, the extent of the provision of information, frequency and other relevant conditions shall be provided for in the Interconnection Agreement, in accordance with Regulation (EU) 2015/703 of 30 April 2015 establishing a network code on interoperability and data exchange rules.
+Guidelines for the cooperation between the TSO and Latvia’s transmission system operator and TSO and Polish transmission system operator, the extent of the provision of information, frequency and other relevant conditions shall be provided for in the Interconnection Agreement, in accordance with Regulation (EU) 2015/703 of 30 April 2015 establishing a network code on interoperability and data exchange rules.
 TSO conducts a public consultation with market players, for the rules for the matching process, rules for the allocation of gas quantities and communication procedures in case of exceptional events, foreseen to be determined in the Interconnection Agreement.

 The Cooperation Contracts with the DSO may not be concluded if gas transmitted to the distribution system is not supplied to other Network Users or the DSO.